juanleston/Python-Web-Scraping/README.md

   ![image](https://user-images.githubusercontent.com/60116541/162849840-8a6eb19d-d909-4513-93fb-97b8cb1a1f0d.png)

   Now, to obtain the full list of URL's to scrape we are going to use the website's site map.
-A site map is a list of all the pages of a web site within a domain.
+A site map is a list of all the pages of a website within a domain.
 It is often possible to access it by writing "/sitemap.xml" at the end of the website's home address:

   > https://worldpostalcode.com/sitemap.xml